neurolabusc/AppleSiliconForNeuroimaging/README.md

 ![pigz](pigz.png)

+## R

+Users have been able to natively compile R and [report good performance on benchmarks as well as noting that the translated R has some problems with the interpreter interpreter](https://forums.macrumors.com/threads/data-science-r-and-spss-26-etc-under-rosetta-2-apple-silicon-m1.2269302/?post=29326680#post-29326680).
+Presumably, this user compiled R with the [experimental gFortran](https://github.com/fxcoudert/gfortran-for-macOS/releases).
+This suggests R may soon provide robust support for this architecture.
+In the short term, R users should be aware of [R's expectations for NaN values](https://developer.r-project.org/Blog/public/2020/11/02/will-r-work-on-apple-silicon/).
+Until this situation is resolved, users should be wary of using R on this architecture.

 ## SPM

 [SPM12](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is one of the dominant tools used for brain imaging.
 It uses Matlab along with compiled C code (mex files), both of which must currently be translated.
 In addition, the macOS is wary of the downloaded mex files, which look like malware.
 Therefore, users must [explicitly provide permission for these to be executed](https://transang.me/macos-open-file-from-unidentified-developers/) with a command like `xattr -dr com.apple.quarantine *.mexmaci64`.
 To evaluate the performance of SPM, I installed the [Clinical Toolbox](https://github.com/neurolabusc/Clinical) and timed the processing of the included tutorial dataset (`tic; clinical_mrnorm('T1.nii','lesionT2.nii','T2.nii'); toc`).
 Lower values indicate faster performance.